top of page

 Main idea:

 Paul writes to the Philippians to thank them for their financial gift.
 Paul tells them to live as citizens of heaven, with conduct suitable to God's kingdom.
-He relates a poem (chapter 2:6-11) which affirms the story of Jesus, as Messiah, God in the flesh, his death and resurrection.
-He gives a number of examples showing how to live as Jesus lived (1).
+He relates a poem (chapter 2:6-11) which affirms the story of Jesus, as Messiah, God in the flesh, his death and resurrection (1) He encourages the reader to be like-minded with Jesus, and provides examples of people being of one mind with Christ.

 Who wrote it?

 The letter's greeting appears to say the letter is from Paul and Timothy.
 Paul's authentic letters are Galatians, Romans, 1 and 2 Corinthians, Philemon, Philippians, and 1 Thessalonians.
-Timothy was with Paul, and expects to visit Philippi soon.
+Timothy was with Paul and expected to visit Philippi soon.

 Who delivered it?